Kutztown University: Athletics

 Kutztown University of Pennsylvania sponsors eight men's and 13 women's intercollegiate sports.
 Kutztown University is a member of NCAA Division II and competes in the Pennsylvania State Athletic Conference (PSAC).

 Kutztown won the Dixon Trophy in 2006, which is awarded to the PSAC school with the best overall athletic program that year.
 Kutztown had placed second in the PSAC rankings in the 2003–04 and 2004–05 school years.
-Famous former athletes from Kutztown include football stars Andre Reed (Pro Football Hall of Fame Class of 2005), John Mobley, Bruce Harper and Doug Dennison and baseball standout Ryan Vogelsong.
+Famous former athletes from Kutztown include National Football League players Andre Reed, a 2014 inductee into the Pro Football Hall of Fame, John Mobley, Bruce Harper, and Doug Dennison and baseball standout Ryan Vogelsong.

 In 2007–08, Kutztown University added women's lacrosse and women's bowling to the list of varsity sports that it offers.

-Also, at the end of the 2008–2009 school year, President Cevallos announced that Kutztown University would discontinue its men's soccer and men's swimming programs effective immediately.
+Also, at the end of the 2008–2009 school year, the university's president announced that Kutztown University would discontinue its men's soccer and men's swimming programs effective immediately.

-In January of 2020, the university revealed its $250,000 Esports arena.
-It hosts 14 high-end gaming setups and 6 Nintendo Switches.
+In January 2020, the university opened its Esports arena, which hosts 14 high-end gaming setups and six 6 Nintendo switches.
 Since the clubs inception, the club has become the largest sport and student run club in university history hosting a peak of 163 registered members.

 The university provides a large array of intramural and club sports programs for the student body.
 Leagues and tournaments are organized by the Recreational Services department every semester and range from badminton tournaments to rock climbing competitions.